httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 # Upload Resource {#upload-resource}

 A resumable upload is enabled through interaction with an upload resource.
-When a resumable upload of begins, the server is asked to create an upload resource by a request to another resource ({{upload-creation}}).
+When a resumable upload begins, the server is asked to create an upload resource through a request to another resource ({{upload-creation}}).
 Using the upload resource, the client can query the upload progress ({{offset-retrieving}}), append representation data ({{upload-appending}}), or cancel the upload ({{upload-cancellation}}).

 The upload resource is only responsible for handling the upload of a representation, not the processing of said representation.
 This task is performed by the resource targeted during the upload creation ({{upload-creation}}).